Associate Vice President and Deputy General Counsel University of Michigan Office of the Vice President and General Counsel

-As interim associate vice president and deputy general counsel, Kara Morgenstern oversees the University of Michigan Health System Legal Office (“HSLO”).
+As associate vice president and deputy general counsel, Kara Morgenstern oversees the University of Michigan Health System Legal Office (“HSLO”).
 The HSLO advises on the many complex legal issues arising in a health system that cares for hundreds of thousands of patients each year, performs advanced medical research, and educates the next generation of physicians, nurses, advanced practice practitioners, pharmacists, and medical scientists.
-In her role as interim deputy general counsel, Kara provides support and guidance to a staff of five lawyers, one paralegal, three executive assistants, and numerous law clerks.
+In her role as deputy general counsel, Kara provides support and guidance to a staff of five lawyers, one paralegal, three executive assistants, and numerous law clerks.

 Kara joined the University of Michigan, Office of General Counsel in September of 2002.
 Since then she has advised HSLO clients on a variety of healthcare matters including transactions, fraud and abuse, graduate medical education, patient rights, medical staff credentialing and peer review, and billing/reimbursement.
 Most recently, prior to accepting the role of interim vice president and deputy general counsel, Kara’s practice was largely dedicated to supporting UM’s research activities where she works closely with UM’s Office of Vice President for Research, UMMS’ Office of Research, Regulatory Affairs, the Institutional Review Boards and the UMHS Compliance Office.
 Kara particularly enjoys assisting investigators and their study teams in preparing for and responding to external inspections.